Rombora/Django-crud-shop-api/README.md

 The user is prompted to login.
-The application has an existing superuser account which can be used to login.
+The application has an existing superuser account which can be used during login.
 Use the following credentials:

   username: admin

   password: admin

-One can also register a user from the signup page.
-Although the registered user will lack superuser privileges.
+A user can be registered from the signup page.
+This user will lack superuser privileges, for security purposes.

-You can create a custom supeuser from the command-line by running
+A custom supeuser can be created from the command-line by running
 ```
 python manage.py createsuperuser
 ```